Madeline Finn and the Therapy Dog

 by Lisa Papp

-Madeline Finn and Star are back!
-Now Star is old enough to become a Therapy dog, but will our beloved team pass the test?
-A beautiful tale of empathy, perseverance, and connection from award-winning author-illustrator Lisa Papp.
+Madeline Finn is training her dog Star to become a therapy dog.
+Will they pass the test?
+A beautiful story of empathy, perseverance, and community from Lisa Papp.

-Madeline Finn and Star are off to Walker Oaks, a retirement community where Star will take his tests to become a Therapy Dog.
-Accompanied by Mom, Mrs. Dimple, and Bonnie the library dog, she and Star make their way through a variety of challenges and meet several new friends.
+Madeline Finn and Star are off to Walker Oaks, a retirement community where Star will take his tests to become a therapy dog.
+Accompanied by Mom, Mrs. Dimple, and Bonnie the library dog, Madeline and Star make their way through a variety of challenges and meet several new friends.
 But Madeline Finn can’t stop thinking about an elderly man in a wheelchair who never smiles.
 Is there something she and Star can do to help?

 Publication Date: 9/1/2020